Animorphs: Books

-Applegate originally intended to write every Animorphs book herself.
-However, due to many contributing factors—such as the birth of her child and the difficulties involved in writing Everworld (which was originally intended to be mostly ghostwritten, like Applegate's third Scholastic series Remnants), she ended up having a large number of the books ghostwritten.
+The series consists of fifty four main books and ten companion books.
+Among the companion books, eight are in the story line - four Megamorphs and four Chronicles.
+Two of the companion books do not fit in the story, because they are gamebooks - Alternamorphs.

 Toys

 The Animorphs toy line was introduced in 1999 by Hasbro.
 They were marketed as part of the Transformers series, despite there being no in-universe connection between the two franchises.
 The Animorphs toy line was poorly received and commercially unsuccessful, leading to the line's cancellation by Hasbro.
 Several models from the Animorphs toy line were repurposed and released as part of the Transformers: Beast Wars line.

 Adaptations

 Television series

-A television series of the same name ran from September 1998 to March 2000 in the United States and Canada.
-Animorphs comprised 26 episodes over two seasons, which aired on YTV (first season) and Global (second season) in Canada and Nickelodeon in the United States.
-The show was executively produced by Deborah A. Forte and Bill Siegler, and was filmed in Toronto, Canada.
+An Animorphs television series ran from September 1998 to March 2000 comprising 26 episodes over two seasons.
+These aired on YTV and Global (second season) in Canada and Nickelodeon in the United States.
+It was executively produced by Deborah A. Forte and Bill Siegler, and was filmed in Toronto, Canada.
 The animals were supplied by the Bowmanville Zoo.
 This series makes several changes to the books with the names of Marco's father Peter being changed to Jeremy, Jake's mother and father, Jean and Steve being changed to Nikki and Greg, and Cassie's mother Michelle being Aisha, as well as other plot changes, such as the morphs, with Jake's morph being a white tiger, Rachel being a lion instead of an elephant and grizzly bear, Marco being a wolf (rather than Cassie) instead of a gorilla, and Tobias being a Harris's hawk rather than a red-tailed hawk, and some of the others being omitted, due to budget issues and for logistical and safety reasons.

+On April 3, 2026, it was announced that Ryan Coogler's production company Proximity Media had acquired the rights to the book series to be turned into a television series for Disney+ with 20th Television.
+Bayan Wolcott was attached as writer and executive producer, and Sev Ohanian, Coogler, and his wife Zinzi Coogler serving as executive producers on behalf of Proximity Media.
+Iole Lucchese and Caitlin Friedman were announced to executive produce via Scholastic.
+Proximity Media’s Simone Harris and Dezi Gallegos were also announced to oversee the project.